nonlining/CarND/CarND-Vehicle-Detection/README.md

 hist_bins = 32    # Number of histogram bins
 ```

 But, This result on test images and video is very bad.
-There are many false true detections, and bounding boxes are very unstable.
+There are many false positive detections, and bounding boxes are very unstable.

 Then, I keep trying test the second best, the third best and etc,...
 Then, I finally found the parameter that good for this.